You are located in service: VPN (Virtual Private Network)

 2. Base+ Modul: Institute VPN

-Institutes often need to restrict internal resources and allow access only to a certain group of users.
-For this purpose, the IT Center provides VPN as an individual service.
+Institutions often need to guarantee a restricted group of people access to internal resources.
+For this purpose, the IT Center offers VPN as an individual service.
+Other security measures can also be implemented here, e.g. end host assesments.

-This is implemented through a dedicated Cisco VPN router which can be procured via the IT Center by institutes at their own expense.
-Depending on the expected number of users and usage profiles, devices of different performance and price levels are available.
-Usually, the selection of the appropriate device is done after a consultation with the IT Center.
+This is implemented using dedicated hardware, which must be procured by the institution at its own expense via the IT Center.
+Depending on the expected number of users and usage profile, devices of different performance and price classes are available.
+The appropriate device type is selected after a consultation with the IT Center.

-Connecting an entire external network to an institute LAN via VPN tunnel is a special case.
-This can also be configured with the CISCO VPN router and has been implemented multiple times.
-However, two VPN routers are required - one on the premises of the RWTH Aachen and the other on the site of the external network.
+A special case (only possible on dedicated hardware) is the connection of complete external networks to an institute LAN (via VPN tunnel).
+This can also be configured with the VPN routers mentioned and implemented several times - however, at least two VPN routers are required here, one at the desired location of RWTH Aachen University, the second at the location of the external institution.

 Rights and Duties

-A computer which is connected to a RWTH VPN server can access RWTH internal content in the RWTH Aachen network.
-Therefore, the computer is subject to all restrictions and the terms and conditions that apply on the RWTH Aachen University network.
+A computer that has established a connection to an RWTH VPN server can in particular access RWTH internal content in the RWTH Aachen University network.
+Furthermore, the computer is subject to all restrictions and the terms of use that apply in the RWTH Aachen University network.

 Usage